domkris/AuthDemo/README.md

     Server checks user's email and password.<br>
     User can be locked out on 5 wrong login attempts.<br>
     If user credentials are correct go to step 2 and 3.<br><br>
+- **Step 2: Server Creates JWT Access Token, stores it in Redis**<br>
+    Access Token is in format of JWT Token and is valid and<br>
+    stored in Redis for 10 minutes and deleted on expire.<br>
+    To get a new Access Token without using log-in user will have to<br>
+    send expired Access Token and current valid unexpired<br>
+    Refresh Token to refreshToken api endpoint.<br><br>
-- **Step 2: Server creates Refresh token, stores it to DB**<br>
+- **Step 3: Server creates Refresh token, stores it to DB**<br>
+    Refresh Token is in format of random string<br>
-    Refresh token is valid for 7 days and can only be used once.<br>
+    and is valid for 7 days and can only be used once.<br>
+    Refresh Token is stored indefinitely, it is persistent.<br>
-    On each use of Refresh Token user gets a new refresh Token that is valid for another 7 days meaning that if user has been inactive for 7 days user will  have to login by using email and password.<br><br>
+    On each use of Refresh Token user gets a new refresh Token<br>
+    that is valid for another 7 days meaning that<br>
+    if user has been inactive for 7 days user will  have to<br>
-- **Step 3: Server Creates Access Token, stores it in Redis**<br>
+    login by using email and password.<br>
-    After all steps are successfull, Server send refresh and access token to the user.<br>
+    After all steps are successfull, Server sends<br>
-    Access Token is valid for 10 minutes.
-To get a new Access Token without using log in user will have to send expired access token and current Refresh Token to refreshToken api endpoint.<br>
+    Refresh and Access Tokens to the user.<br><br>

 </td>
 </tr>